WellandValleyCC/WellandValleyCC.github.io/New-season-set-up-README.md

 5. Go to the Calendar sheet and update as per the draft data supplied by the TT committee.
   - At this stage, it does not matter if some of this will change as the committee finalises the calendar.
   ![Updating the calendar for the new season](./images/updating-calendar-for-new-season.png)
+  - Makes sure that the distance column is a numeric value.
+	- if you're dealing with a 5+5, this value will be 10, but you'll need to update the Evening 10 and Non-Standard 10 columns manually to stop it being treated as a standard 10 mile event.
+(See below #[Sample Run Failure Due to Non-Standard Distance Value](#sample-run-failure-due-to-non-standard-distance-value))
   - You may need to add additional `Event_nn` sheets.
   - Do this by copy/pasting an existing `Event_nn` sheet to ensure all cells are set up as required.
   - Just make sure they are named sequentially and align with the event numbers in the Calendar sheet.